Official tourism website for Mourne Mountains and Ring of Gullion

 About

-Award winning Tyrella beach and dune conservation area is a small, enclosed complex within Dundrum Bay, Downpatrick, County Down.
+Award winning Tyrella beach and dune conservation area is a small, enclosed complex within Dundrum Bay near Downpatrick, County Down.
 It is a wide, flat, sandy beach two kilometres long and backed by 25 hectares of mature dunes in a conservation area offering scenic walks and an insight into the habitat of local flora and fauna.

-Can you Picnic on Tyrella Beach?
+Can you Picnic at Tyrella Beach?

-Where can I stay close to Tyrella Beach?
+Where can I stay near Tyrella Beach?

 Close to Tyrella beachfront accommodation can be found, ranging from caravans, bed and breakfasts and self catering accommodation.
 For assistance with short breaks or holidays to the area, please visit our accommodation section.

-What facilities can I find on Tyrella Beach?
+What facilities are at Tyrella Beach?

 Are Dogs allowed on Tyrella Beach?